fezver/fezver/README.md

- *“They can't trace what doesn't exist.
-I live in the shadows of the network, rewriting fate in binary."*
+ *“I live in the shadows of the network, rewriting fate in binary."*

 ---